A Look Inside Spiritual Warfare

-A knight on a white horse dressed in shining white armor, and a lance in his hand, stood ready for battle on a path below the castle that led to the road of the drawbridge.
-His helmet was there to protect his head from the darts and arrows of the enemy.
-The darts and arrows of lies and deceptions.
-His breastplate covered his heart.
-The heart needed protection from the fiery darts as well.
-If lies and deceptions could enter the mind and move down to the heart, they could penetrate and cause doubts and unbelief to fester and grow.
+A knight on a white horse, adorned in dazzling white armor and a lance in hand, stood poised for battle on the path below the castle that lead to the drawbridge.
+His helmet was there to protect his head from the darts and arrows of the enemy, creating a safe cocoon against the onslaught of false accusations and deceptions flying in all directions.
+The breastplate was a shining silver armor that enveloped his heart.
+The heart had to be defended from the searing darts of lies and deceptions that infiltrated the mind.
+These thoughts could worm their way into the heart, creating doubts that would continue to fester and grow.

-If there was anything that the knight could hate, it was the enemy of the King.
-He hated how he made victims out of the King’s people.
-Even at that moment, he could see the minion hordes of the enemy laying siege on them.
-The minions had short, stout bodies that had no neck holding up their hideous-looking heads.
+These creatures were minions, and they had short, stout bodies that had no neck to hold up their hideous-looking heads.
 Their teeth were glaring white fangs.
-Their expressions wore only anger and hatred, and their eyes looked haunted and tortured with pain as if someone or something was driving and tormenting them to commit their horrendous deeds.
+Their expressions were only anger and hatred, and their eyes looked haunted and tortured with pain as if someone or something was driving and tormenting them to commit their horrendous deeds.

 Another minion was hoisting a net over a group of people saying, “You are helpless in your addiction.
 You will never get free.”
-Then he threw the net over the top of them and caught them all, and watched them struggle and helplessly try to get out of the net.
-“We’ve been caught!” they would scream.
+Then he threw the net over the top of them and caught them all, and watched them struggle helplessly, trying to get out of the net.
+“They have caught us!” they would scream.
 “The hordes have captured us!”
 This made the horrible minion laugh an appalling hoarse laugh.
 He knew this catch would garner him a higher position in the dark kingdom.

-The white knight sat on his steed with his lance still poised in the air and lowered it because he knew that showing fear would only give the darkness power.
+The white knight sat on his steed with his lance still poised in the air and lowered it because he sensed that showing fear would only give the darkness power.
 He sat motionless and stared back at the dark commander.
-The two horses snorted at one another, and then the white horse took a step toward the dark horse.
+The two horses snorted in each other’s direction, then the white horse stepped towards the dark horse.
 As he stepped, the light coming from the knight pushed the darkness back.
-The dark horse took a step back.
+The dark horse made a backward step.
 The white horse took two more steps, then three, and the dark horse backed up with each step, and more light pushed the boundary of the darkness further back.
 Then the dark commander unexpectedly jerked the reins back on his horse, causing him to rear his front legs up into the air.
 He and his rider fled and vanished into the darkness.

 So, the knight looked down at the King and asked, “What made him run”?

-“Of me.”
-He answered.
-Then the King said, “The darkness is afraid of the light.
-The darkness is afraid of my power.
-Just the mention of my name is enough to send him screaming back to the pit where he came from.
+Then he said, “The darkness is afraid of the light.
+The darkness is afraid of the light of my power.
+Just the mention of my name lights up the darkness with so much power that it is enough to send him screaming back to the pit where he came from.
 Just the sight of my glory, or the truth of my words, makes them tremble with fear.”

-At this, the knight understood, and he knew what he could do to help the King’s people.
-He ordered that swords should be sent to each and every one of them.
-And, he sent a message to them, telling them how to stand firm in the truth of the King’s word, and to hold up their swords to the hordes and declare the truth against their lies.
+At this, the knight understood, and he knew what he could do to help the villagers.
+He ordered that swords be sent to every one of them.
+And, he sent a message to them, telling them how to stand firm in the truth of the king’s word, and to hold up their swords to the hordes and declare the truth against their lies.
 He told them to speak to the hordes and say, “By the authority of the King!
 No weapon formed against me shall prosper!”

-So, the King’s people raised their newly got swords, and meekly spoke to the hordes, saying, “No weapon formed against me shall prosper.”
-Others said, “By authority of the King!
-Go.”
+So, swords were dispersed and the villagers raised their newly gotten swords, and meekly spoke to the hordes, saying, “No weapon formed against me shall prosper.”
+And others said, “By authority of the King.
+Go!”

-When the others saw what was happening, they all shouted more boldly, swords gleaming in the light.
-“No weapon formed against me shall prosper!” and, “Go!
-In the name of the King!”
+When the weaker villagers saw how easily the minions fell from the light, they too shouted more boldly, their swords gleaming.
+“No weapon formed against me shall prosper!” they said.
+“Go!
+In the name of the king!” they commanded.

-Back and back and back, the people pushed the hordes until they lost the hideous beasts in the darkness.
-The darkness, being so prevalent before, was a stark contrast to the people now because the light had driven the darkness away.
-It was so easy for them to see who they were now because they were in the light.
+With the light shining upon them, they could feel their true selves radiating back.
 From that day forward, the people grew in their confidence to fight the hordes.
-They took off their peasant clothes and put on the royal garments that the King made for them and from that day on; the people knew the power of the sword of truth.
-They knew NOTHING could defeat it, and they were no longer helpless at the hands of the darkness.
+They took off their peasant clothes and put on the royal garments that the king made for them.
+From that day on; the villagers knew the power of the sword of truth and light.
+They knew NOTHING could defeat it, and they were no longer helpless at the hands of darkness.